section-engineering-education/engineering-education/content/articles/implementing-a-generic-singly-linked-list-data-structure-in-java/index.md

 <!--more-->
 Each node has a reference section where an address of the next node is maintained.
 The brief linked list has links connecting some of the nodes.

-By removing the challenges of an array, such as the need for contiguous memory and the difficulty of array insertion and deletion, an array data structure is improved.
-A linked list, but, makes it simple to add and delete items as your requirements change.
+An array data structure is improved by addressing array obstacles such as the need for contiguous memory and the difficulty of array insertion and deletion.
+A linked list, on the other hand, makes it simple to add and remove items as your needs change.

 ### Table of contents
 - [Differences between a linked list and an array](#differences-between-a-linked-list-and-an-array)